ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 1. **Instructor**:-
 Here is a list of user scenarios for instructors as primary users:
     - **Scenario 1**: The instructor wants to create a new classroom group.
-        - The instructor logs into their  instructor level account  and navigates to "Create Classroom.".
+        - The instructor logs into their  instructor-level account  and navigates to "Create Classroom.", a page where they have a form to create classrooms.
         - They fill in their name, classroom description, and classroom number.
-        - They then add a list of students in their classroom who receive emails for invitations to the classroom.
+        - They subsequently compile a list of students in their classroom into a .csv format file.
+These students are the recipients of classroom invitations via a shared link.
+The instructor has the discretion to distribute these invitations as they see fit.
-        - The platform enables students to be part of the instructor's classroom.
+        - The platform facilitates student participation in the instructor’s classroom, and concurrently, the instructor is notified when students join their classroom.
-    - **Scenario 2**: Instructor wants to monitor student progress and conduct peer review.
+    - **Scenario 2**: The instructor wants to monitor student progress and conduct peer review.
         - The instructor can view the grades and evaluation dashboard for each student in their respective classrooms
-        - The instructor can upload the students files and provide the rubric of evaluation with the file, the system shall randomly assign the assignment to be reviewed by the students.
+        - The instructor can upload the student's files and provide the rubric of evaluation with the file, the system shall randomly assign the assignment to be reviewed by the students.
-    - **Journey Line** :-  Here is a potential journey line for instructors:
+    - **Journey Line**:-  Here is a potential journey line for instructors:
         1. The instructor logs into their instructor account.
         1. They navigate to Create Classroom (if a new classroom is to be created) or go to the Classroom Group (which is identified with a classroom number and name).
         1. Additionally, the instructor can go to "Create Classroom Teams," which creates a group of students within their respective classrooms.
         1. The instructor uploads the assignments and clicks distribute.
-        1. They are led to the option of choosing the number of students to include in the evaluation, sending the assignment at random to every student (ensuring no student receives their own assignment), or sending it to separate teams of students, if created, who are in the classroom.
+        1. They are led to the option of choosing the number of students to include in the evaluation and sending the assignment at random to the set number of students defined.
 &nbsp;
 2. **Student** :-
 Here is a list of user scenarios for our students as primary users:
-    - **Scenario 1**: The students wants to submit an assignment to their respective classrooms and perform peer review evaluations
+    - **Scenario 1**: The students want to submit an assignment to their respective classrooms and perform peer review evaluations
-        - The student logs into their student  account to view their pending assignments and peer reviews to do.
+        - The student logs into their student  account to view their pending assignments and peer reviews.
-        - They upload their assignments as per rubrics provided
+        - They upload their assignments as per the rubrics provided
         - They open their review assignment, which provides the classroom in which the assignment review needs to be conducted based on another set of rubrics

-    - **Journey Line** :- Here is a potential journey line for students:
+    - **Journey Line**:- Here is a potential journey line for students:
         - The student logs into their student account.
         - They will submit assignments by uploading their assignments into the respective submissions boxes made on the "Assignments and Submission" page
-        - They will then also have to open the "Peer Evaluation" section to follow the peer reviews assigned to them and follow the rubric provided by instructor.
+        - They will then also have to open the "Peer Evaluation" section to follow the peer reviews assigned to them and follow the rubric provided by the instructor.
-        - Additionally they can review their grades and performances on the "Grades Dashboard", which give them grades and feedback of each assignment
+        - Additionally, they can review their grades and performances on the "Grades Dashboard", which gives them grades and feedback on each assignment
 &nbsp;
 3. **Administrators**:-
 Here is a list of user scenarios for our Administrators as primary users:
-    - **Scenario and Journey Line**: Maintain the system and ensure smooth flow of software usage.
+    - **Scenario and Journey Line**: Maintain the system and ensure a smooth flow of software usage.
-        - They are to log in through the admin portal, separate from the other log in formats.
+        - They are to log in through the admin portal, separate from the other login formats.
-        - They have access to daily analytics of the application, users online and offline and admin related issues raised as tickets.
+        - They are privy to daily analytics of the application, including data on users who are online and offline.
-        - They will be given issues as tickets from the instructor or student
+        - They also have “view only” access to the accounts of instructors and students.
-        - They have complete control of being given access to use the application as a student and instructor.
+        - They also can create user profiles and remove user profiles

 ### Requirements: